zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades.md

 ```

-<a name="introduction-to-blade-kinds-introduction-to-appblades-sending-and-receiving-messages-from-your-iframe-post-a-message"></a>
+<a name="ui-iframe-messaging-post-a-message"></a>
-##### Post a message
+### Post a message

-You can post messages back to the portal using **postMessage**.
-There is a required message that your IFrame needs to send back to the portal to indicate that it is ready to receive messages.
+The  UI IFrame can post messages back to the Portal using the **postMessage** method.
+There is a required message that the  IFrame sends to the Portal to indicate that it is ready to receive messages.

-The code snippet below shows how to post that first required message and also how to send another additional message.
+The following code snippet demonstrates how to post the  required message, in addition to posting other messages.

 ```xml